 Wilhelmy plate method

-This method utilizes the interaction of a platinum plate with the surface being tested.
-The calculations for this technique are based on the geometry of a fully wetted plate in contact with, but not submerged in, the heavy phase.
+This method utilizes a rough platinum plate as the probe.
+The calculations of this technique are based on the perimeter of the fully wetted plate in contact with the liquid.
 In this method the position of the probe relative to the surface is significant.
-As the surface is brought into contact with the probe Sigma instruments will record the height at which this occurs as the ‘zero depth of immersion’.
-The plate is then completely wetted to a set depth.
-When the plate is later returned to the zero depth of immersion, the force it registers can be used to calculate surface tension.
+As the liquid surface is brought into contact with the probe, the instrument will detect the exact moment of contact by registering a change in force on the probe.
+This position will thus be labeled the “zero depth of immersion”.
+The plate is then immersed to a set depth below this value (typically a few mm into the interface).
+When the plate is later returned to the zero-depth of immersion, the force is recorded.
+The force affecting the Wilhelmy plate can be written as

 , where γl is the surface tension of the liquid, P is the perimeter of the plate (P=2w + 2t) and θ is the contact angle between the plate and the liquid.
 As complete wetting is assumed, the contact angle is 0 and Cosθ = 1.
 The surface tension can then be calculated as

 Wilhelmy plate measurements can also be done in so-called static or continuous mode where Wilhelmy plate remains in contact with the liquid during the entire measurement cycle.

 Both of the above-mentioned approaches require a relatively large amount of the liquid (typically above 10 milliliters) to be used to ensure complete wetting of the probe.
 It is possible to use a sample vessel with a smaller diameter to decrease the total volume required.
 However, there is a limit.
 When the edges of the sample vessel and the probe are too close to each other, the balance can be affected by the meniscus that forms between the liquid and the edge of the vessel.
 To avoid this problem, the user must allow enough room between the probe and the sidewall of the sample container, ~ 2 mm or so.